drewwills/Soffit/README.md

 ## How Does It Work?

+Soffit is a strategy for adding content to uPortal.
+It defines and manages the relationship between content objects (widgets) and the portal service itself.
+There are two required steps for using soffits.

-Add Soffit to your Java Web Application.
+### Step One:  Add Support for Soffit to uPortal

+Soffit is a lightweight addition to uPortal;  very few changes are needed.
+There is a [pull request in the uPortal Git repo](https://github.com/Jasig/uPortal/pull/665) that contains a branch with all necessary changes, plus instructions for merging the branch into uPortal `master`.  (*NOTE:*  the Soffit `.jar` file is not "finished" and not released into Maven Central;  you will need to `$git clone` this repo and `$mvn install` it locally before you can build uPortal with Soffit.)

+### Step Two:  Develop a Soffit

+In Java, create a web application and add the Soffit `.jar` as a dependency.
+Define a few Soffit components as [Spring beans](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/beans.html).
 Use `.jsp` or `.html` files to create the markup you want to appear in your content.
 That's it!
 With every other aspect of your project, simply carry on with what you were doing.
 Soffit allows your content to run in uPortal and gets out of your way so you can do development the way that you want to.
+(See *Minimal Soffit* below.)

-### Modern Web User Interfaces
+## Modern Web User Interfaces

 Soffit assumes that you want to develop user interfaces using Javascript and modern frameworks like [React](https://facebook.github.io/react/), [AngularJS](https://angularjs.org/), [Backbone.js](http://backbonejs.org/), _etc_.
-Normally a Soffit component will render one time;  considerations like state changes, transactions, persistance, _etc_. are typically handled with Javascript and REST.
+Normally a Soffit component will render one time;  considerations like state changes, transactions, persistence, _etc_. are typically handled with Javascript and REST.

 ## Minimal Soffit